MorpheusAIs/MOR20/README.md

 These methods can be called in any order; however, before calling either method, the deployer should know the counterfactual deployment addresses of the second method, which can be calculated using `predictMor20Address`.

-For in-depth deployment guidance, see the [Deployment Guide](/Deployment%20Guide.md)

 ## Links
 - [MOR20 website](https://mor.org/MOR20)